MATSMACKE/IBPcodeCLI/README.md

 # IB Pcode CLI

-This tool translates IB Pseudocode to JavaScript.
+A tool to translate IB Pseudocode to JavaScript.

 ## Credit: